Kamala Harris: "That Little Girl Was Me" - Type 3 Psychology of Her Political Ascent

 Can the drive for success become a liability?

-Harris’s Type 3 traits, while powerful, have their downsides.
+Harris's Type 3 traits, while powerful, have their downsides.
 Her image consciousness has led to criticism of being overly cautious and scripted.
-During the 2020 primaries, her attempts to appeal to multiple demographics sometimes came across as inauthentic.
+During both the 2020 primaries and her 2024 campaign, her attempts to appeal to multiple demographics sometimes came across as inauthentic.

 Her workaholic tendencies, while fueling her rise, have reportedly contributed to high staff turnover.
 Former aides describe a demanding boss with exacting standards, reflecting the Type 3's relentless pursuit of excellence.